 Its expansion into the sports sector doesn’t stop there.
 Since 2021, Crypto.com has become the official cryptocurrency platform for the NBA, signed contracts with stars like Curry to launch co-branded NFTs, and ventured into sponsoring the UFC and the World Cup, building a global sports marketing system.

-From acquiring domain names to reshape its brand in 2018, to securing arena naming rights in 2021, and then acquiring AI.com and og.com in 2026 to expand into new areas, every step Crypto.com takes revolves around brand upgrading and business expansion.
-Now, it has grown into a cryptocurrency giant with 150 million users and projected revenue of $15 billion by 2024.
-This dual domain acquisition marks the beginning of a new phase of “crypto + AI + prediction markets,” and it is expected to continue its expansion in more sectors in the future.
+From acquiring domain names to rebrand in 2018, to securing stadium naming rights in 2021, and expanding into new areas with the acquisitions of AI.com, og.com, and XBT.com, every step Crypto.com has taken has revolved around brand upgrading and business expansion.
+Today, it has grown into a cryptocurrency giant with 150 million users and is projected to reach $15 billion in revenue by 2024.
+This dual domain name acquisition marks the beginning of a new phase of “cryptocurrency + artificial intelligence + prediction markets,” and it is expected to continue expanding into more areas in the future.

 The article comes from the Internet.
 If there is any infringement, please notify me to delete it.
 Please indicate the source when reprinting!